gala-at-work/MeetBeat-App/README.md

 Project Meet-Beat, lets you make most out of networking events

-Please have a look at the App Demo here : https://drive.google.com/drive/u/2/folders/1owv-NyGdF-VXiySUJci9gKwQmZ6PS9Br or here on my LinkedIn:
+Please have a look at the App Demo here : https://drive.google.com/drive/u/2/folders/1owv-NyGdF-VXiySUJci9gKwQmZ6PS9Br

-Meet-Beat is a mobile-first networking prototype that helps event attendees identify the most relevant people in the room.
+Meet-Beat is a mobile-first networking app that helps event attendees identify the most relevant people in the room.
 It turns each user’s goals, skills, interests, and offers into a “Networking DNA,” then ranks attendees using explainable, goal-based matching.
 The product includes event-specific onboarding, a visual match radar, detailed match reasoning, personalised conversation starters, messaging, and connection tracking—demonstrating end-to-end product thinking from user problem and prioritisation to interaction design and prototype execution.

 ### What I did